Abstract submission deadline: August 21, 2020

 Notification of Abstract Acceptance and Presentation Format

-Please notify the conference secretariat if you have not received notification by 1 May.
+Please notify the conference secretariat if you have not received notification by mid-September.
 If an abstract is accepted, one author is required to register for the conference and present the paper as scheduled.
 Abstract submitter’s registration guidelines will be sent together with the notification.
 Guidelines for preparing your oral and/or poster presentations will be sent after your abstract has been accepted.